sadiqdon/cycommerce/README.md

 Cycommerce is a comprehensive e-commerce framework built using Yii framework.

-For installation instructions checkout the readme.
+For installation instructions read the install manual.